5 Showing the Right Numbers with ggplot() Data Transformations

 geom_bar(aes(y = ..prop.., group = 1))

-By adding group = 1 we’ve “tricked” geom_bar() into grouping the data by a variable where each value is the same (in this case, 1).
-This makes the function return a proportion where the count per region is divided by the total count since all regions are in our new “group” where each value is the same.
+By adding group = 1 we’ve hacked geom_bar() into grouping the data by a variable where each value is the same (in this case, 1).
+This makes the function return a proportion where the count per region is divided by the total count since all regions are in our new group.

 ggplot(Data) +